Compare Cheap Flights from Brisbane to Hobart, Tasmania

 Hobart has been named one of Lonely Planet's top places to visit in the world.
 With its well-preserved bushland, beaches and vibrant city centre, it's not hard to see why tourism is booming in Australia's second oldest capital city.

 Hop on board one of the 14 flights a week from Brisbane to Hobart and discover for yourself what makes this city so special.
 With a flight time of only 2h 35min, you'll be there before the end of a Lord of the Rings movie.
-Book your direct flights with either Qantas, Jetstar or Virgin Australia and use Webjet to help you find the lowest airfare prices for your travel dates.
+Book your direct flights with either Qantas, Jetstar or Virgin Australia and use Webjet to help you find cheap flights for your travel dates.

 Ready to explore the capital of Tasmania?
 Here's everything you need to know about flying from Brisbane to Hobart.